client9/cardinal/PROJECT_STATUS.md

 - TODO: Fix "In" and "Out" support
 - TODO: General cleanup
 - TODO: In programming mode, do not print "last result"

+## System

+- [ ] Contexts...
+Currently everything is in one context.
+- [ ] Loadable packages.
+Will be not like MMA
+- [ ] Add atttribute for Unevaluated is Error.
+If a function has no match in the registry, return error.
+For numeric function, no evaluation is fine(e.g. Cos(1)).

 ## Testing